Jewish Ethnographic Expedition: Music

-An-sky and Engel were the first Jewish collectors who used phonograph in 1912.
-Recordings, made during the expedition, contain liturgical music (nigunim, songs for Shabbat, Rosh ha-Shana, Yom Kippur, Passover), "songs of national content", and tunes.
+An-sky and Engel were the first Jewish collectors to use a phonograph in 1912.
+Recordings made during the expedition contain liturgical music (nigunim, songs for Shabbat, Rosh ha-Shana, Yom Kippur, Passover), "songs of national content", and tunes.
 Among the performers were hazzanim from choral synagogues, prayer leaders from small synagogues, rabbis, shameses, chorus boys, and amateurs.
 The expedition was able to record songs and tunes of Bratslaver Hasidim, even though they were a separate, isolated community.
-Besides Engel and Kiselgof composers Lazare Saminsky and Hayim Kopyt from the Society for Jewish Folk Music worked with the collected songs, notating and transcribing them.
+Besides Engel and Kiselgof, composers Lazare Saminsky and Hayim Kopyt from the Society for Jewish Folk Music worked with the collected songs, notating and transcribing them.

-Phonograph recordings and part of the notes collected during the expedition were transferred to the Institute for Jewish Proletarian Culture in Kiev; Engel's collection was donated to the institute by his widow in 1930; Kiselgof's collection was donated in 1940 by his daughter.
+Phonograph recordings and some of the notes collected during the expedition were transferred to the Institute for Jewish Proletarian Culture in Kiev; Engel's collection was donated to the institute by his widow in 1930; Kiselgof's collection was donated in 1940 by his daughter.
 Ethnomusicologist Moisei Beregovsky, who worked in the institute and was a collector of Jewish folk songs, published 112 songs from the collection in 1934.
-In 1920s and 1930s, Beregovsky himself went for multiple expeditions in Soviet Ukraine to gather songs, nigunim, and purimshpilim.
-In 1927–1949, he visited Kiev, Odessa, Nikolaev, Dnepropetrovsk, Zaporizhzhya, Vinnitsa, Galicia, and Chernivtsi.
+In the 1920s and 1930s, Beregovsky himself went on multiple expeditions in Soviet Ukraine to gather songs, nigunim, and purimshpilim.
+Between 1927 and 1949, he visited Kiev, Odessa, Nikolaev, Dnepropetrovsk, Zaporizhzhya, Vinnitsa, Galicia, and Chernivtsi.
 During World War II, the institute was evacuated to Ufa; Beregovsky's collection of more than 1,200 wax cylinders was captured, catalogued and transferred to Germany, and was returned after the war ended.
 Beregovsky resumed his expeditions in 1944, when he returned from evacuation.
-The institute was closed in 1949, Beregovsky arrested and sent to labor camp, the collection confiscated and thought to be lost.
+The institute was closed in 1949, Beregovsky arrested and sent to a labor camp, the collection confiscated and thought to be lost.
 After the dissolution of the Soviet Union, the music collection was found in the Vernadsky Library in Kiev by Lyudmila Sholokhova.
-According to the library, 389 out of 500 was cylinders were catalogued by Beregovsky in 1920s–1940s.
+According to the library, 389 out of 500 wax cylinders were catalogued by Beregovsky in the 1920s–1940s.
 It was digitised and transcribed in the Kiselgof-Makonovetsky Digital Manuscript Project started in 2020 and supported by the Klezmer Institute.
 The collection includes "850 high-resolution photographs of handwritten music manuscripts and catalog pages, with a total of around 1,300 melodies".
-The library has 26 notebooks that Kisselgof filled during the expedition, and a catalog based on this notebooks created by Beregovsky in 1930s.
+The library has 26 notebooks that Kisselgof filled during the expedition, and a catalog based on these notebooks created by Beregovsky in the 1930s.
 In 1938, Avrom-Yeshieh Makonovetsky prepared a manuscript based on the notebooks, and a catalog.